The best free security software money can(t) buy

 If you are concerned about how much information you are revealing when you connect to the internet, a VPN is what you need.
 One of the biggest reasons you should consider using a VPN (Virtual Private Network) is to protect yourself against location tracking.
 The data can be used for all sort of targeted unsolicited information.
 Put it this way, are you comfortable if all your acquaintances learned your home location, your movements, the sites and apps you visit and use?

 A VPN can be used to combat this by connecting to another location around the world before you connect to your website, concealing your connection and ensuring anonymity.

-ExpressVPN is a well-known VPN that works very well.
+ExpressVPN is a well-known VPN for good reason.
+Easy to use, steady and failsafe.
 Although not completely free, it does have a useful 30-day hassle-free trial to really get the feel and capabilities of it.
 It is simple, high speed and intuitive which makes internet browsing that much secure.

 The world's most undisputed search engine is Google, with more traffic than your local city gridlock and an iron clad hold on the market share at 91.54% ( https://www.webfx.com/blog/seo/2019-search-market-share/).
 That’s a lot of traffic.
 Check out https://trends.google.com/trends/hottrends/visualize?nrow=3&ncol=3 - live search results happening around the world, giving you a tiny insight into how much the search engine tracks.
 Those of you that have seen The Social Dilemma (Netflix, 2020) will know how vulnerable we really are when online.